 Tableau is a visualization tool that helps businesses transform their data into insights that can lead to action.
 The tool makes it easy to connect data in almost any format from almost any source.
-Interactive dashboard with visual analytics can be created with simple dragging and dropping, and data transformed in graphs, maps, charts, and other visualizations.
+An interactive dashboard with visual analytics can be created with simple dragging and dropping, and data transformed into graphs, maps, charts, and other visualizations.

 - Versatile features

 - Marketing Dashboards can sometimes be a bit slow

 - Larger data files can take some longer to load

 There is a set of plans starting at $12 per month for hosting the tool on the public cloud or on-premise, and another set of plans starting at $15 per month for being fully hosted by Tableau.

 Tableau offers the ability to connect to an extensive list of data sources.